TimonVS/statamic-uriencode/README.md

 # Statamic uri encode

-This modifier for Statamic enables you to encode a uri, as some JavaScript lightbox scripts may not work without encoded uris.
+This modifier for Statamic enables you to encode an uri, as some JavaScript lightbox scripts may not work without encoded uris.

 ## Example usage